gbrdead/silo/README.md

 Conclusions:
 - If you want an algorithm to take any advantage of new CPUs it must be parallelized.
 - Use non-blocking synchronization to scale better with higher hardware parallelism.
-- If an algorithm consists mostly of in-memory computations (i.e. no I/O) then it is definitely worth implementing it in C++ instead of Java.
+- If an algorithm consists mostly of in-memory computations (i.e. no I/O) then it is definitely worth implementing it in C++ or Rust instead of Java.

 Language/runtime-specific results:
 - [C++ results and conslusions](c++/README.md)